How Long Should Your Web Pages Be? (Size Matters!)

 How you create a sitemap depends on what platform you’ve used to build your website, but most of them let you do it automatically (how cool is that?!)

-2. Your business doesn’t exist anywhere else
+2. Your business doesn’t exist aaaaaaaaanywhere else

 If you’re wondering ‘why is my website not showing on Google’ and you don’t even know what Google My Business is, well… this might be THE answer for you.

-For example, if you have a restaurant you’ll want to be on TripAdvisor, whereas if you provide services locally you should check out Yelp.
+You should register your website on other relevant directories too, though.
+For example, if you have a restaurant, you’ll want to be on TripAdvisor.
+If you provide your services locally, check out Yelp, and so on

 A trick?
 Just type your industry name and then ‘business directories’ on Google, and you’ll find all the relevant ones for you.

-3. You’re stopping search engines from indexing or crawling your pages
+3. You’re stopping search engines from indexing or crawling your pages (so, they can’t find your website!)

 Uuuuuuh, it’s getting technical.
 Sorry about that.